dotnet/aspire/docs/machine-requirements.md

 ## (Windows / Linux / Mac) DevContainer in VS Code

 On Windows you could also use VS Code with the DevContainers extension.
-This requieres that you have installed a container engine.
+This requires that you have installed a container engine.
 Currently it's only tested with Docker Desktop.

 > :warning: This will use around 16GB of RAM, after you loaded the solution.